Slesa/launchy/Launchy_QT/readme.txt

 For beta release:
 .
 Add thanks to Tyler for graphics stuff in change log .
 Tyler's new skin

+Low priority:
+.
+Allow multiple directory selection for file extensions .
+Can get rid of extra data in alternatives item's if I clear the items after options exits .
+Append to file plugin or .bat file or something
+.
+Control+Enter to complete website
+.
+Confirmation on Alt+F4
+.
+Launchy commands inline (e.g. rescan/add dir/exit)

+For next alpha:
 .
 Plugin event of Launchy coming forward.
 Plugins should be allowed to provide search results at that time.
 .
 Use environment variables and use them by default in Launchy (for runner's cmd too) .
 Make sure skin and alpha are always together (seem to separate at launch) .
 Unicode in Foxy reads